Google Shopping Account Integration

 CREDENTIALS

-Merchant ID Enter the merchant ID code from Google Shopping here.
+Merchant ID Enter your merchant ID from Google Shopping.

-Token Received On This is filled in automatically.
+Token Received On Filled in automatically after authentication.

-Token Expires On This is filled in automatically.
+Token Expires On Filled in automatically after authentication.

 OPTIONS

-Default Qty Use this option for replenishable products to set a default number of items that will always be available on the channel.
+Default Qty Sets a default number of Replenishable Products that will always be available on the channel.

 CONTROLS

-Enable Order Download Enable this setting to download Google Shopping orders to Sellercloud.
+Enable Order Download Automatically download Google Shopping orders to Sellercloud.

-Enable Inventory Upload Enable this setting to allow Google Shopping to upload inventory information from Sellercloud.
+Enable Inventory Upload Automatically upload inventory information from Sellercloud to Google Shopping.

-Enable Order Return Download Enable this setting to download Google Shopping returned orders to Sellercloud.
+Enable Order Return Download Automatically download returned Google Shopping orders to Sellercloud.

-Use Product Website URL For Product Posting When Required Enable this to use the URL from the Redirect URL option in the Credentials section.
+Use Product Website URL For Product Posting When Required Enable to use the URL from the Redirect URL option (no longer available for new setups) in the Credentials section for product posting when required.

-Enable Always Send In Stock For Availability Enable this to mark products as “in stock” with a quantity of zero when there is no available inventory in Sellercloud.
-If disabled, products will be listed as “out of stock” when there is no available inventory in Sellercloud.
+Enable Always Send In Stock For Availability Enable to always show products as In Stock, even when there’s no available inventory in Sellercloud.
+Disable to list products as Out of Stock when there’s no available inventory.

 Integrate with Google Shopping on Alpha interface